uwmadisoncals/cals-main-plugins/nextgen-gallery/readme.txt

 = Is NextGEN Gallery available in foreign languages? =

-Yes, the NextGEN Gallery WordPress gallery plugin has been translated into dozens of languages - <a href="https://www.imagely.com/languages/" target="_blank">click here to find out more.</a>
+Yes, our WordPress gallery plugin has been translated into dozens of languages - <a href="https://www.imagely.com/languages/" target="_blank">click here to find out more.</a>

 = More Information =